pvcordeiro/my-finance-tracker/README.md

    - Ensure the server is running and accessible on your network
    - Check firewall settings on the host machine
    - Verify devices are on the same network (or use proper port forwarding)
-   - Docker exposes port 80 by default (maps to internal port 3000)
+   - Docker exposes port 3000 by default (maps to internal port 3000)

 2. **Database errors:**

    - Check file permissions in the `data/` directory
-   - Ensure SQLite is properly installed (included in Docker image)
    - Verify the database file isn't corrupted (restore from backup)

 3. **Performance on Raspberry Pi or low-spec devices:**

-   - Use Raspberry Pi 4 or newer for best performance
+   - Use Raspberry Pi 3 or newer for best performance
    - Use a fast SD card (Class 10 or better) or USB SSD
    - Monitor CPU and memory usage with `htop`
    - Consider limiting concurrent sessions